cheung0/Machine-Learning/README.md

-# Some of my Artificial Intelligence Learnings
+# Some of my Learnings

+# Stanford-Machine-Learning-Class (2023)
+Cofee roasting and Machine Learning: My two favorite things!

 # Stanford-Machine-Learning-Class (2020)